Gasparilla Pirate Festival Lawyers

 - Coolers (exceptions made for medical needs)

-By knowing the regulations surrounding the event, you can ensure that you have fun while still being safe and protecting your legal rights.
+By knowing the regulations surrounding the Gasparilla Pirate Festival, you can ensure that you have fun while still being safe and protecting your legal rights.

 Open Container Violations

 Most of the arrests that occur at the Gasparilla Pirate Fest are for open container violations.
 Parade-goers will be detained and issued citations for possessing alcohol outside of the designated area along the parade route (the “wet zone”), where the alcohol is permitted.
-An open container violation is treated similarly to a second-degree misdemeanor: a conviction will lead to a fine of up to $500.
+An open container violation is treated as a second-degree misdemeanor.

 Underage Drinking Violations

 Underage drinking is another common cause for arrest at the Gasparilla Pirate Fest.
 Florida draws a tough line when it comes to minors drinking alcohol: there are zero exceptions.
-According to the Florida Statutes §562.111, the possession of an alcoholic beverage by a minor is a second-degree misdemeanor, with penalties of 60 days and/or a monetary fine of $500, and suspension or revocation of their driver’s license.
-For repeat offenses, this is a first-degree misdemeanor with license suspension or revocation, as well as fines and imprisonment.
+According to the Florida Statutes §562.111, a minor’s possession of an alcoholic beverage is a second-degree misdemeanor, with penalties of 60 days in jail, a monetary fine of $500, and suspension or revocation of their driver’s license.
+For repeat offenses, this is a first-degree misdemeanor with license suspension or revocation.

 BUI & Other Arrests at Gasparilla